CliffS/kraken-exchange/README.md

 to the `.then()`.
 Optional parameters are shown within square
 brackets: `[` and `]`.
 It may be necessary to pass a `null` for some parameters in order to pass later ones.

+No errors are caught or reported within the library.
+All calls should have a `.catch(err)` to pick up the error.

 **N.B.** The order of parameters in methods is as below which may differ from the Kraken documentation in order to put less-used parameters